godotengine/godot-docs/classes/class_popupmenu.rst

 - :ref:`Variant<class_Variant>` **get_item_metadata** **(** :ref:`int<class_int>` idx **)** const

 Returns the metadata of the specified item, which might be of any type.
-You can set it with :ref:`set_item_metadata<class_PopupMenu_method_set_item_metadata>`, which provides a simple way of assigning context data to items.
+You can set it with :ref:`set_item_metadata<class_PopupMenu_method_set_item_metadata>`, which provides a way of assigning context data to items.

 ----